-U.S. lawmakers on several occasions have passed legislation to raise the federal debt ceiling, including the most recent suspension to the federal debt ceiling in June 2023, which is expected to allow the U.S. government to cover its debt obligations until at least January 1, 2025.
-Failure by Congress to further suspend or increase the debt ceiling could delay or result in the loss of contracts for the procurement of our products and services, and we may be asked or required to continue to perform for some period of time on certain of our U.S. government contracts, even if the U.S. government is unable to make timely payments.
+U.S. lawmakers on several occasions have passed legislation to raise the federal debt ceiling, including the suspension to the federal debt ceiling in June 2023, which allowed the U.S. government to cover its debt obligations until January 1, 2025.
+Because Congress failed to further suspend or increase the debt ceiling, the debt ceiling was reinstated on January 1, 2025.
+The U.S. Department of the Treasury has announced that, since then, it has been using extraordinary measures to prevent the U.S. government's default on its payment obligations, and to extend the time that the U.S. government has to raise its statutory debt limit, reinstate a suspension or otherwise resolve its funding situation.
+If extraordinary measures are exhausted prior to legislation being enacted to resolve the funding situation, the U.S. government may not be able to fulfill its funding obligations.
+This could delay or result in the loss of contracts for the procurement of our products and services, and we may be asked or required to continue to perform for some period of time on certain of our U.S. government contracts, , even if the U.S. . government is una ble to make timely payments.